FatherToast/NaturalAbsorption/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
-about: Create a report to help us improve
+name: Bug report about: Create a report to help us improve title: ''
-title: ''
-labels: bug
-assignees: ''
+labels: bug assignees: ''

 ---

 **Setup**

 - Dedicated server?
 Yes/No
-- Special AI version:
+- Natural Absorption version:
 - Forge version:
 - Other involved mod version (if applicable):

 **Describe the bug**
 A clear and concise description of what the bug is.